-For more information on life insurance and how we can help, contact Insurance Hero today on 0203 129 88 66.
-Our friendly team of independent brokers are here to provide you with impartial help, including a no-obligation quote.
+For more information on professional sports life insurance and how we can help, contact Insurance Hero today at 0203 129 88 66.
+Our friendly team of independent brokers is here to provide impartial help, including a no-obligation quote.
 Remember, your policy is our priority!

 Associated Life Cover: Critical Illness and Income Protection

-Critical illness and income protection cover provide financial protection if you are no longer able to work, can only work at a reduced level or cannot work for a defined period due to accident or injury.
-Read on to find out further about these two covers.
+Critical illness and income protection cover provides financial protection if you can no longer work, can only work at a reduced level, or cannot work for a defined period due to an accident or injury.
+Read on to find out more about these two covers.

 Critical Illness Cover Explained

-Critical illness cover provides a financial lump sum should you be diagnosed with a critical illness or require a qualifying emergency medical procedure.
-The payout funds by paying in regular monthly premiums at the outset of the policy over an agreed fixed term.
+Critical illness coverage provides a financial lump sum should you be diagnosed with a critical illness or require a qualifying emergency medical procedure.
+The payout funds by paying regular monthly premiums at the outset of the policy over an agreed fixed term.

 A professional sport can be associated with a specific type of injury not extensively covered under standard terms.